cechv/projects/README.md

-# sakura
+# My cool projects
-A webshop created using HTML, CSS, PHP and JavaScript.
+Sakura - A webshop created using HTML, CSS, PHP and JavaScript.
+Asteroids - A game programmed using C# and Windows.Forms.
+I created it for my Maturita project.